 Speech and Language Services

-Click on each service or approach listed to the right to learn more about what Flex Therapy can provide to you and your family.
-Due to our hybrid model of providing services in an office, in the home, and in the community, we are able to work comfortably with individuals with a variety of support needs.
+• Click on each service or approach listed to the right to learn more about what Flex Therapy can provide to you and your family.

-We offer free consultations via phone or Zoom to discuss your specific concerns and needs.
+• We offer free consultations via phone or a telehealth meeting to discuss your specific concerns and needs.

-• Articulation and phonological disorders are speech disorders that affect an individual's ability to produce speech sounds accurately and intelligibly.
-These disorders can occur in both children and adults, although they are more commonly seen in children during their early stages of language development.
+• Articulation and phonological disorders are speech disorders that affect someone’s ability to communicate clearly.
 We provide the following specific treatment approaches for articulation and phonological disorders.

 • Childhood apraxia of speech (CAS), also known as developmental verbal dyspraxia, is a motor speech disorder that affects a child's ability to plan and execute the precise movements required for speech production.
 It is a relatively rare condition that primarily affects children, typically appearing in early childhood.